CALCRIM No. 3102. Prior Conviction: Prison Prior

 Commitment to Youth Authority

-A direct commitment to the California Youth Authority (CYA) under Welfare and
+A direct commitment to the Department of Youth and Community Restoration

 Term for Offense Committed in Prison Is Separate